Major Fires in Siberia, Far East Mark Ominous Start to Russia’s 2025 Wildfire Season - The Moscow Times

 Zabaikalsky region Governor Alexander Osipov said that the percentage of the region’s land covered by forests has been reduced by 30% over the past 30 years due to regular fires.
 More than 70% of these blazes were the result of human-made fires.

-In nearby Siberia, a hurricane that swept the regions of Kemerovo, Krasnoyarsk and Irkutsk, as well as the republic of Khakassia, last week left several hundred thousand households without electricity and intensified already existing forest fires.
+In nearby Siberia, a powerful windstorm that swept the regions of Kemerovo, Krasnoyarsk and Irkutsk, as well as the republic of Khakassia, last week left several hundred thousand households without electricity and intensified already existing forest fires.

 At least 17 houses and one school were destroyed in the Irkutsk region when the fires reached settlements across several districts on Saturday.